periodicaidan/dart_tdlib/README.md

 the Dart team announced an FFI for Dart so I can finally make my Telegram app.
 Though I'll need to set up the interface with a library.

-## How To Use
+## How To Use It

 You'll need to download and build TDLib yourself.
 You can figure out how to do that [here](https://tdlib.github.io/td/build.html?language=Other) (just select your OS, don't change the language option).
-Make sure you are in the `lib` folder when you clone the TDLib repository.
+I recommend you either build it in the `lib` folder or include a symlink to the resulting `td` directory in the `lib` folder

 The general structure of a program using this library is something like this: